 Symptoms of Knee Pain

-Someone suffering with chronic knee pain will experience severe pain and discomfort when they kneel or exercise.
-Others suffering with knee pain may only experience minor pain.
+Someone suffering from chronic pain of the knee will experience severe pain and discomfort when they kneel or exercise.
+Others suffering from knee discomfort may only experience minor pain.
 It all depends on the type and severity of the damage to the knee.

-- Self-healing measures, such as muscle strengthening exercises, can help many relatively minor instances of knee pain.
+- Self-healing measures, such as muscle strengthening exercises, can help many relatively minor instances of knee discomfort.

 - Cortisone injections or Visco Supplementation injections may provide short-term relief.